John Richard Sheaffer: Books

+Co-authored papers

 Jack Sheaffer Quotes

 "The good Lord didn't make any new water today.
 The glass of water you had at breakfast is used water.
 It went through seven Indians, 10 settlers, and 50 buffaloes before you got it.
 But you like to think the good Lord made it new, just for you, today."

 "Dilution is not the solution to pollution."

 "Wastewater is not a liability to society but rather a resource out of place, and, if managed wisely, can be a valuable economic catalyst to any community."